-Our primary source of cash from operating activities was the sale of services and products to our customers in the normal course of business.
-The primary uses of cash for operating activities were payments for selling, general, and administrative expenses; payments for direct costs necessary to conduct training programs; payments to suppliers for materials used in training manuals sold; and to fund working capital needs.
-During fiscal 2022, our cash provided by operating activities increased 13 percent to \$52.3 million compared with \$46.2 million in fiscal 2021.
-The increase was primarily due to improved operating income, strong collections of accounts receivable, and favorable changes in working capital.
-Despite ongoing pandemic conditions in certain countries, our collection of accounts receivable remained strong during fiscal 2022 and provided the necessary cash to support our operations, pay our obligations, and make critical investments.
+Our primary source of cash from operating activities was the sale of services to our customers in the normal course of business.
+Our primary uses of cash for operating activities were payments for SG&A expenses, to fund changes in working capital, payments for direct costs necessary to conduct training programs, and payments to suppliers for materials used in training manuals sold.
+Our cash provided by operating activities during fiscal 2023 was \$35.7 million compared with \$52.3 million in fiscal 2022.
+The difference was primarily attributable to changes in working capital during the year related to cash used to pay accounts payable and accrued liabilities plus the impact of changes in deferred revenue compared with the prior year.
+We expect these working capital changes will moderate in future periods and that our cash flows from operating activities will improve.
+During fiscal 2023 our collection of accounts receivable remained strong and provided the necessary cash to support our operations, pay our obligations, and make critical investments.
+We anticipate that our cash flows from operating activities will improve and remain strong during fiscal 2024 and in future periods.